New Square, New York: Kiryas Square

 Due to population growth and a housing shortage in New Square, the Skver Hasidim had plans to expand to a new 400 acre village named Kiryas Square in the hamlet of Spring Glen, New York.
 The property, the former Homowack Resort, was purchased by the Skver community in 2006.
 Dedication of the site was in August 2007.
 The New York State Department of Health cited the property which was used as a summer camp for girls for "numerous, persistent, and serious violations", including inoperable fire alarms, pervasive mold, and water running over electrical boxes.
 The health department issued a mandatory order of evacuation.
 In addition to problems with the health department, some local residents have also voiced opposition to the building of a Hasidic village.
 The site was evacuated in August 2009, as a result of a judge's deadline.

+As of 2024, a new location for the construction of a new Skverer village, also named Kiryas Skver, was found and construction has begun, with many Skver members from Boro Park already having purchased homes in the village.